-4.4 Our Approach to Planning and Consenting of Projects
+4.4.
+Our Approach to Planning and Consenting of Projects

 The SONI licence requires it to plan and operate the transmission system.
 SONI is also required to carry out these duties in accordance with the TIA.
-The TIA requires SONI to develop the design of projects to the point where consents are obtained.
+The TIA requires SONI and NIE Networks to develop the design of projects to the point where consents are obtained.
 Our grid developments occur within a planning and environmental context.
 In this context the focus is on matters of proper planning and sustainable development.
 Public participation is of key importance alongside the environmental and ecological impact of our projects in order to provide an economic solution for end-users of the network.

 The following policies and objectives have been adopted by SONI in order to ensure an appropriate and sustainable approach to the planning and consenting of our transmission projects.
+Projects will also be subject to the policies of NIE Networks.